schnapsen-game/ssp_demo/readme.md

 - First install node.js.
 - Change the directory where node.js microservices are found.
 - `npm install` will install all the dependencies
+- the node.js microservices will be containerized

 ### Preparing docker contained modules

-- Simple execute the `start.sh `for starting the service
+- Simple execute the `start.sh` for starting the service
-- Execute the `stop.sh `to stop the service and collect the logs.
+- Execute the `stop.sh` to stop the service and collect the logs.
-- More information in the `start.sh `file.
+- More information in the `start.sh` file.
 - No extra preparation needed, during the first install, all needed docker image will be fetched.